 William Byrd was an English composer and a lot of his output was church music.
 He is believed to have studied under Thomas Tallis and he certainly worked closely with him.
 Here are some dance pieces which Byrd composed or arranged:

 Marc-Antoine Charpentier was a French composer who composed a wide variety of pieces including several operas and much sacred music.
 The Prelude of his Te Deum is his best-known work, used as a voluntary in church services and familiar as the theme of the Eurovision Song Contest:

 Frederic Chopin was born in Poland and moved to Paris in the middle of his short life.
 Although he wrote for other instruments and orchestral works, he is most famous for his piano writing.
 The preludes below are from his set of 24 in each key (following the example set by Bach in his Preludes and Fugues).

 Claude Debussy is associated with the impressionist movement in music which mirrored that in art and also seemed to centre itself in France.
 As well as orchestral works and works for various instruments, Debussy wrote extensively for the piano including the following works.

 Antonin Dvorak was famous for his use of National music styles into Classical Music, such as his "Slavonic Dances".
-This example is his much loved slow movement from his "New World Symphony".
+This example is his much loved slow movement (or Largo) from his "New World Symphony".